Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Experiment

 \subsection{RQ3: A User Study on User Experience}

-To better illustrate the effectiveness of \intent, we also conduct a user study.
-We randomly choose 15 test scripts out of our test script dataset for three recruited users.
-The users are familiar with mobile app testing and Appium scripts, and \intent is transparent to them.
-A significance test on the users' capability to understand the test scripts are conducted, and the significance value is smaller than 0.05.
-Based on the 15 test scripts, we construct 2 test script sets. $Set A$ is the initial test scripts without comments. $Set B$ is the test scripts attached with \intent generated test intents.
-The test scripts are labeled from $A1$ to $A15$, and $B1$ to $B15$.
-The 30 test script items are randomly distributed to three users, and we make sure no one gets the two versions of the same script.
+\vvv{To better illustrate the usefulness of \toolname, we further conduct a user study.
+We randomly choose 75 test scripts out of our test script dataset for 15 other recruited participants (not involved in the script labeling).
+The participants are familiar with mobile app testing and Appium scripts, and the \toolname is transparent to them.
+6 of the participants are male and 9 are female.
+10 of the participants are second-year master students majoring in software engineering and 5 are final-year undergraduate students majoring in software engineering.
+All of the participants have at least two years of experience in mobile app testing.
+A significance test on the participants’ capability in mobile app test script development are conducted, and the significance value is smaller than 0.05, showing there is no significant difference in capabilities among the three participants.
+Based on the 75 test scripts, we construct two test script sets. $Set A$ is the initial test scripts without test intentions. $Set B$ is the test scripts attached with \toolname generated test intentions.
+The test scripts are labeled from $A1$ to $A75$, and $B1$ to $B75$.
+The 150 test script items are randomly allocated to the 15 participants.
+Each participant is allocated with 10 test scripts, with 5 from $Set A$ and 5 from $Set B$.
+We ensure that the 10 scripts are different and no participants will receive both labelled and unlabeled versions of one same script.
+The test script allocation is shown in \tabref{tab:userstudy}.

-The results can be seen from \figref{fig:RQ3}.
-The average understanding time for $Set A$ is 76.33s, and the average understanding time for $Set B$ is 22.27.
-With the assistance of \intent, users can save 70.83\% of the time to understand test scripts, which improves the test script development efficiency.